 Street lighting is one of the biggest costs for city councils.
 The cost lies in erecting, energizing and maintaining street lights.
 Of these energy bills for energizing street lights are the single biggest component.
 A typical municipality spends 3 times as much on energy bills as it does on maintaining lights.
 The impact of street lights on safety of road users and residents alike has been well documented.
 Street lights improve visibility when driving and deter the movement of criminals.
-Street lights are, thus, used all over the world by municipalities, private homes, ranches, gated residential complexes, college and university complexes, hospitals and shopping centers, warehouse complexes and internal roads in factories amongst others.
+Street lights are, thus, used all over the world by municipalities, private homes, ranches, gated residential complexes, college and university complexes, hospitals and shopping centers, warehouse complexes and internal roads in factories among others.

 Safe vehicular movement and principles of street light design